jabberwoockey/IronScripter/Challenge-for-challenges/README.md

 * `Get-WPinfo.ps1 -Newest 10`

-To generate HTML file with the newest challenges:
+To generate an HTML file with the newest challenges:

 * `Get-WPinfo.ps1 -Newest 10 -Html`